susannagranieri/susannagranieri/README.md

 - 👋 Hi, I’m @susannagranieri
 - 👀 I’m a journalist at First Amendment Watch
-- 📚 I was recently a student at Columbia Journalism School and was focused on investigative and data reporting
+- 📚 I was a student at Columbia Journalism School and was focused on investigative and data reporting
 - 🌱 I’m currently learning Python 3
-- 📫 susanna.granieri@columbia.edu
+- 📫 susanna.g.granieri@gmail.edu

 <!---
 susannagranieri/susannagranieri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.